-- case-based discussion (CbD) - direct observation of practical skills (DOPS) - evaluation of clinical events (ECE) - multi-source feedback (MSF) (minimum of 3 during training).
+- case-based discussion (CbD)

+- direct observation of practical skills (DOPS)

+- evaluation of clinical events (ECE)

+- multi-source feedback (MSF)

+- assessment of performance in the workplace (AOP).

-Specific guidance for each stage and the optional packages of training is provided in Appendix E.
+Specific guidance for each stage and the optional packages of training is provided in appendix E.